ClozeLine/Income-Statement-Analyzer/README.md

 ![Screenshot of the program in use](IncomeStatementAnalyzerScreenshot.png)

 ## Features to be added
-- Tooltip: Hovering over the elements gives you theif function
+- Tooltip: Hovering over the elements gives you their function
 - Interactive Graph: Be able to zoom and move around the embedded graph